altamsh04/RIT-Attendance-Tracker/README.md

 A: Make sure the extension is enabled in your Chrome extensions menu.
 If the issue persists, try refreshing the page or reopening your browser.

 ## Technical Requirements
 - Google Chrome (v88 or higher)
 - Access to the RIT student portal

 ## Feedback
 - Rate the extension in the Chrome Web Store
-- Report bugs using the "Report a Bug" button in the extension popup or [Bug Report Form](https://forms.gle/yA8gkdaig5VxT8cs9)
+- Report bugs using the "Report A Bug" button in the extension popup or [Report A Bug](https://github.com/altamsh04/RIT-Attendance-Tracker/issues/new)
 - For feature requests, please mail me bairagdaraltamsh@gmail.com

 ## Developer Contact
 For support or inquiries, contact the developer through the "About Developer" section in the extension popup or reach me out on [LinkedIn](https://www.linkedin.com/in/altamsh-bairagdar-324ab7254/)